sdiehl/wiwinwlh/tutorial.md

 Dynamic programming languages often confuse this terminology and bit and associate types with values at evaluation, whereas static languages associate types to expressions *before evaluation*.
-Indeed, dynamic languages are just a special case of static languages with a single static type.

 Static languages may optionally also push these types to the evaluation in the form of runtime type information.
 Haskell fully has the capacity to do this